Ramidi

+Nageen Singh Bal of Ramidi, a School Principal is also very famous for long-distance running.
+He participitated in World Masters athletics in Finland in 55+ marathon.

+Many people from Ramidi are permanently settled in Canada, USA, England, Europe, Australia and New Zealand.

-There are three gurdwaras in the village.
-One is in Dadu Ki Patti, one is in Jetha Patti, and one gurdwara called Sant Sar Sahib is located close to the main rail track (Jalandhar Amritsar).
+Ramidi is formed by two brothers, so the village has two pattis, Daddu ki Patti & Jetha Patti.
+But there are three gurudwaras in the village. one in Dadu ki patti, another in Jetha Patti, and the third one is common one called Sant Sar Sahib which is located close to the main rail track (Jalandhar Amritsar).

-All above actively participated in the Indian farmers' protest (world's largest protest ever) held at the borders of Delhi in December 2020.
+People of Ramidi actively participated in the Indian farmers' protest (world's largest protest ever) held at the borders of Delhi in December 2020.

 Demography

 According to the report published by Census India in 2011, Ramidi has a total number of 418 houses and a population of 1,949, which includes 996 males and 953 females.
 The literacy rate of Ramidi is 78.50%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 172, which is 8.83% of the total population of Ramidi, and the child sex ratio is approximately 933, higher than the state average of 846.

+Current Panchayat

+After the elections of October 2024 the panchayat members of Ramidi are: